Circom Workshop 2

 To check your understanding, we'd recommend trying to implement any of IsZero, IsEqual, Num2Bits, GreaterThan, QuinSelector, RangeProof, IsNegative, or Modulo by hand without just copy-pasting code from circomlib or references.

-• IsZero, IsEqual, Num2Bits, GreaterThan can be found in circomlib (comparators and bitify), and do what you'd expect them to do.
+- IsZero, IsEqual, Num2Bits, GreaterThan can be found in circomlib (comparators and bitify), and do what you'd expect them to do.

-• QuinSelector is a circuit that takes as input an array in[nElements], an index index, and outputs the value of in[index].
+- QuinSelector is a circuit that takes as input an array in[nElements], an index

-• IsNegative is a circuit that takes in an input, outputs 1 if input is negative and 0 otherwise.
+, outputs 1 if test is in the range and 0 otherwise. - IsNegative is a circuit that takes in an input, outputs 1 if input is negative and 0 otherwise.
 We define a convention: "Negative" is by convention considered to be any residue in (p/2, p-1], and Positive is anything in [1, p/2)

-• Modulo (hard) takes in a dividend and divisor, and outputs a quotient and remainder. it is acceptable to first range proof your dividend and divisor to be at most some large number (say 1e12), and assume that everything is positive.
+- Modulo (hard) takes in a dividend and divisor, and outputs a quotient and remainder. it is acceptable to first range proof your dividend and divisor to be at most some large number (say 1e12), and assume that everything is positive.

-• QuinSelector, RangeProof, IsNegative, and Modulo can be found in the dark forest circuits repo https://github.com/darkforest-eth/circuits/tree/master/perlin
+- QuinSelector, RangeProof, IsNegative, and Modulo can be found in the dark forest circuits repo https://github.com/darkforest-eth/circuits/tree/master/perlin

 Check-in Questions